Azure-Samples/cargotracker-wls-aks/README.md

 - Select **Settings**, **Deployments**, **wls-on-aks**, **Outputs**, you will see `clusterExternalUrl`.
 The application URL is `${clusterExternalUrl}cargo-tracker/`.
 - Open your web browser, navigate to the application URL, you will see the Cargo Tracker landing page.

-## Exercise Cargo Tracker Functionality
+## Appendix 1 - Exercise Cargo Tracker Functionality

 1. On the main page, select **Public Tracking Interface** in new window.